-- If you want to jump straight into some template code, go to our Integrations-Guides repository on github and pay close attention to the directories under
+To jump straight into some template code, you can go to our integration-guides repository on GitHub and pay close attention to the directories under

 - Verification token

-You can test your webhook by clicking on the
+You can test your webhook by clicking on Send test request.

 On the right side you will receive: